JamieTinker/Hash-Table/README.md

 uses 10 vector indicies to store items (0 - 9).
 Keys must be strings, but values can be any data type.

 This table can perform insertion, deletion, searching by key, accessing value by key using [ ] operator, and can change value of existing item.

+The Main function performs a demonstration to show that everything functions as expected.